p4irin/azp-agent-python-build-tools/README.md

 Tests executed on the Python versions installed by _build-tools.sh_ can be found [here](https://dev.azure.com/p4irin/playground/_git/test_raspberry_pi_hosted_agent).
 Those tests were run on Raspberry Pis 4 with 8Gb memory.

-The script itself, setting op the Python tool cache's directory structure with Python versions, is tested in a Docker container using the image build by the Dockerfile in this repo.
+The script itself, setting op the Python tool cache's directory structure with Python versions, can be tested locally in a Docker container using the image build by the Dockerfile in this repo.

+And, the script is tested by the repo's workflow.